April 25, 2019

 It’s a small gesture that might be forgotten, but it can go a long way in making your new employee feel at ease.

-There are lots of ways you can go above and beyond to make your new hire’s first day great.
+There are lots of ways you can go above and beyond to make your new employee’s first day great.

 Start the day with donuts, play an icebreaker game, or go out for happy hour after closing.
 Make sure to include the whole staff.
 Dedicate some time to having fun, so your new employee will look forward to coming into the pharmacy on day two.